ChristopherWilkerson/DevNotes/JavaScriptReadMe.md

 However, we can use a try...catch statement to handle the thrown error for us which allows our program to continue running and we receive a message knowing what went wrong!
 Let’s see how we can implement this in our code.

+## July 6th, 2024

+Automate and Organize Tests
+describe and it blocks
+8 min

+In Mocha we group tests using the describe function and define tests using the it function.
+These two functions can be used to make your test suite complete, maintainable, and expressive in the following ways:

+    Structure your test suite: you can organize tests into nested groups that reflect the structure of your implementation code.

+    Provide informative messages: you can define your tests using human-readable strings.

+If you are testing a Math object with the method .max, you could use the following test code.

+describe('Math', () => {
+  describe('.max', () => {
+    it('returns the argument with the highest value', () => {
+      // Your test goes here
+    });
+    it('returns -Infinity when no arguments are provided', () => {
+      // Your test goes here
+    });
+  });
+});

+Both the describe and it functions accept two parameters: a descriptive string and a callback function.
+Though the functions are flexible, they are commonly used in the structure above: nest describe blocks to resemble the structure of your implementation code and write individual tests in it blocks.
+This makes your test suite isolated, maintainable, and expressive.